vstconsulting/vstutils/doc/quickstart.rst

 Quick Start
 ===========
 Starting of new project, based on VST Utils Framework, is rather simple.
+We recommend creating a virtual environment for each project to avoid conflicts in the system.

+Let’s learn by example.
 All you need to do is run several commands.
+This manual consist of two parts:

+1. Description of the process of creating a new application and the main commands for launching and deploying.

+2. Description of the process of creating new entities in the application.

 New application creation
 ------------------------

+Throughout this tutorial, we’ll walk you through the creation of a basic poll application.

 1. **Install VST Utils**